 The application process consists of two stages:

-Online Application: Our experts in the healthcare, commercial and technology sectors will review relevant applications according to business credibility, fit with NHS priorities and the extent to which we believe the programme will make a positive impact on your business.
+Online Application: Our diverse experts in the healthcare, commercial and technology sectors will review relevant applications according to business credibility, fit with NHS priorities and the extent to which we believe the programme will make a positive impact on your business.
 You will need to register on our online application platform and can save and return to your application at any point until the deadline.
 The application form is easy to complete and includes questions about your company and the digital health products you have in development.
+Watch our Top Tips for applying to the Accelerator video to get advice on filling out the application.
+The deadline for the application is Midnight (BST) September 12 2021.

 2. Companies need to be registered with Companies House, or the equivalent in country of trading.
 We can accept sole traders, providing you have a unique tax reference number.
-If you are a charity, please contact firstname.lastname@example.org to discuss before applying.
+If you are a charity, we would require proof of your registration as a charity and registered charity number.

 4. Companies need to be below the threshold of the European Commission’s De Minimis Regulation, which allows an undertaking to receive up to €200,000 worth of assistance over any three-year fiscal period.
 The amount of de minimis aid that a company will receive through the Accelerator is estimated to be worth £35,000.

 Companies from both inside and outside of London are eligible to apply for the DigitalHealth.London Accelerator.
-However, companies should consider their ability to travel to London regularly, as all workshops and training events will be held in the capital.
-Companies without a registered address in London will be asked to demonstrate that they have the resources and commitment to spend a significant amount of time in London during the programme, demonstrated by staff based in London, contracts or other relationships.
+However, companies should consider their ability to travel to London regularly, as several of the workshops and training events will be held in the capital.
+Companies without a registered address in London will be asked to demonstrate that they have the resources and commitment to work with health and care organisations in London.

 We consider applications from companies with between one and 250 employees.
 However, we strongly advise applicants to consider their capacity to: